University at Albany, SUNY

-The State University of New York at Albany, commonly referred to as the University at Albany, UAlbany or SUNY Albany, is a public research university with campuses in Albany, Rensselaer, and Guilderland, New York.
+The State University of New York at Albany (also known as University at Albany, UAlbany, or SUNY Albany) is a public research university in Albany, New York, United States.
 Founded in 1844, it is one of four "university centers" of the State University of New York (SUNY) system.

-The university enrolls 16,648 students in nine schools and colleges, which offer 50 undergraduate majors and 125 graduate degree programs.
-The university's academic choices include new and emerging fields in public policy, homeland security, globalization, documentary studies, biotechnology, and informatics.
+In 2024, the university enrolled 17,567 students in nine schools and colleges, which offer over 50 undergraduate majors and over 150 graduate degree programs.
+Portions of the campus extend into Guilderland, and the health sciences campus is located in neighboring Rensselaer, New York.

-Through the UAlbany and SUNY-wide exchange programs, students have more than 600 study-abroad programs to choose from, as well as government and business internship opportunities in New York's capital and surrounding region.
 It is classified among "R1: Doctoral Universities – Very high research activity".
-The research enterprise totaled expenditures of $173 million in fiscal year 2018 and is focused in four areas: social science, public law and policy, life sciences and atmospheric sciences.
+The research enterprise totaled expenditures of $115 million in fiscal year 2021 and was focused in four areas: social science, public law and policy, life sciences and atmospheric sciences.
+UAlbany is home to the New York State Writers Institute.

-SUNY Albany offers many cultural benefits, such as a contemporary art museum and the New York State Writers Institute.
-UAlbany plays a major role in the economic development of the Capital District and New York State.